Ordinal Regression: Breathing Test Results.

 [6,] 0.7680251 0.14733542 0.08463950

-This is the also the matrix of maximum likelihood estimates for the saturated model.
-We can manually calculate the log-likelihood of the saturated model using the multinomial distribution by first calculating the likelihood for each cell, (treating \(0 \log(0) := 0\)), and summing over all cells to get the total log-likelihood for the saturated model.
+This is the also the matrix of maximum likelihood estimates under the saturated model (Why?).
+We can manually calculate the maximum log-likelihood of the saturated model using the multinomial distribution by first calculating the log-likelihood for each cell, (treating \(0 \log(0) := 0\), as one of the cells in data_mat is a zero entry), and summing over all cells to get the total log-likelihood for the saturated model.

 Code